bat/bat/doc/manual/getting-started.md

 }
 @endcode

-@section sec-basics-output Looking at the ouput
+@section sec-basics-output Looking at the output

 Our model class is now ready to go.
 Let's just make one edit to the `runMyTut.cxx` file to change our model name from the default